 - PETER WARD DOUGLAS (1980s- )

 - Life After Man and Future Evolution are fun speculation but Douglas treats human civilization as a fluke, ignoring other brainy species who might evolve if we quit hogging the niche.
 Being a human supremacist (uniquist?) is an arguable stance, but an extreme one; he needs to explain why no other big-brained critter would exploit "our" niche, in deep time.
-I'm not convinced.
-Diverse lineages of big smart critters have co-evolved in the last few percent of Earth's history--we're pushing each other.
+After all, a dozen diverse lineages of big smart critters have co-evolved in the last few percent of Earth's history.
+Looks to me like we're all pushing each other to smarten up.
 If the lead singer quits, others will step forth!

 - LARRY NIVEN (1960s-1990s).

 - Niven uninfluenced me too.
 He's a well-known world-builder (even gives workshops on it) but his characters and cultures leave me cold... as do his right-wing politics.
 His best-known creation, Ringworld, feels to me like a big empty downtown with no street life--he's an engineer, but no architect, and the book reveals the difference.
 Niven taught me to avoid sterile macroengineering.
 Get the numbers right, yes, but you have to explore daily life on another world to really convey its nature.
 And if you haven't thought out daily life, what you built isn't a world--just another empty mall.